kevinkuo52/NDL_Disney_Chatbot/README.md

 -Starting point: user picks the character between "Simba"(teenager) and "Scar";

--User asks questions to the chatbot, chatbot takes certain keywords (that we have generated) and replies;
+-User message to the chatbot, use @hakuna_ma_bot_a to trigger, then the bot takes certain keywords (that we have generated) and replies;

 -Replies are tailored to the personality chosen, and personalities are based on the movie script;